 Subject: Employee Access to Personnel Records

-To provide guidance regarding personnel document retention and to provide employees, upon proper request, the right to inspect their personnel records.
-Generally, personnel records are University documents that capture an employee's qualifications for employment, promotion, transfer, compensation, discharge or other disciplinary action.
+Generally, employee personnel records are University documents that capture an employee's qualifications for employment, promotion, transfer, compensation, discharge or other disciplinary action.

 Employees represented by a union may be governed by the appropriate bargaining unit agreement.

 There is one University employee personnel record housed within the University human resources system.
 Employee personnel records should not be stored in the department or unit.
 HR Partners are responsible for uploading relevant documents to the human resources system in a timely manner in order to ensure completeness of records.

 Personnel records that will be made available for review by current or former employees contain documents which have been used or which are intended for use in determining the employee's qualifications for employment, promotion, transfer, additional compensation, discharge or other disciplinary action.
 Certain documents are not subject to employee access.
 These may include: documents which contain confidential information about other people; documents which are being developed or prepared for use in civil, criminal or grievance procedures; documents relating to the investigation of a possible criminal offense; and medical and hospital records.

 Current or former employees or their representatives may request their personnel records twice per calendar year at reasonable intervals.
 Former University of Chicago employees have access to their personnel records for one year after termination of employment, according to Illinois state law.
 Legal representatives of the estate have the same access rights as the deceased employee.
 An employee who is involved in a current grievance can designate, in writing, a representative to request the employee's records which may have no bearing on the resolution of the grievance.

 To correct or remove information from the personnel record, the employee or the employee's unit must consult with the Center of Expertise - Employee and Labor Relations.
 An employee may attach an explanatory statement to any disputed document in their personnel record.